jangrau13/bet-it-kafka/bet-it/README.md

 POST localhost:8082/platform/bet/bid body: { "buyerName": String, "amount": float, "contractId": String}

+This will set the bid, if however the bank eventually rejects the bid, it will be deleted.
+If the bank does not reject it, it will be set as active.

 In this lab, you will see how to use the Spring Boot-Kafka integration to send and consume message from a Spring Boot application via Kafka.

 This lab is adapted from [here](https://github.com/rahul-ghadge/spring-boot-kafka).